microsoft/cordova-app-recipe-finance/WorkshopMaterials/02 - Creating the TACO Finance App.md

 5. Set the appropriate project settings in the editor’s **Common** panel.
 At a minimum, you should give the project a recognizable **Display Name** and a unique **Package Name**.
 Populate the project’s **Author** field with your name (or an alias if you’re so inclined) and a **Description**.
 Press **Ctrl**-**S** to save your changes to the file.

-6. The Ionic Storage provider uses the **Cordova SQLite Storage plugin** ([cordova-sqlite-storage plugin](https://github.com/litehelpers/Cordova-sqlite-storage)) under the covers, so lets add it to the project.
+6. The Ionic Storage provider uses the **Cordova SQLite Storage plugin** ([cordova-sqlite-storage plugin](https://github.com/litehelpers/Cordova-sqlite-storage)), so lets add it to the project.
 Switch to the **Plugins** pane shown on the left of the following figure.
 Select the Cordova Sqlite Storage plugin as shown in the figure, and click the **Add** button to add the plugin to the project.

 	![Adding the Cordova SQLite Storage Plugin to the Project](media/02/figure-11.png)